braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/dnd_email_style_settings.md

 alias: "/dnd/global_style_settings/"
 channel: email
 page_order: 3
-description: "This reference article covers how to set global email style settings in the Drag-and-Drop Editor for your campaigns and Canvases."
+description: "This reference article covers how to set global email style settings in the drag-and-drop editor for your campaigns and Canvases."
 tool:
   - Campaigns
   - Canvas